-Departmental/School risk identification: Risks associated with Departments and Schools are identified on an ongoing basis are required to be documented in the Departmental/School Risk Registers.
+Departmental/School risk identification: Risks associated with Departments and Schools are identified on an ongoing basis and are required to be documented in the Departmental/School Risk Registers.
 These risks are the risks at the operational levels of the University.
 Risk registers are reviewed on a quarterly basis to ensure that the identification and treatment of risks is managed on a timely basis.

 Project risk identification: These risks are generally associated with significant change or project activity and are normally identified at the commencement of the new activity or project and updated over the life of the project.
 Project Managers are responsible for documenting these risks and the mitigating actions in place to manage the project risks.
 When operationalised, residual project risks should be incorporated into appropriate Department / School Risk Registers.

 Ad-hoc or activity-based risk identification: Risks can be identified by staff during their normal University work.
-A risk assessment is required to be undertaken by for all relevant university activities.
+A risk assessment is required to be undertaken for all relevant university activities.
 This risk assessment is completed by the relevant area undertaking the activity.